Everyone wants to make the most out of their trip without breaking the bank. Here are New York City tips nobody talks about.

 Tip #5- Don’t leave less than a subway fare ride on your subway Metrocard.

 There are two numbers to remember when filling your Metrocard after the 1.00$ card fee: 22,30$ which is exactly 9 trips or 27,25$ for 11 rides.
 Both these amounts will leave your card at 0$ when you need to fill it up.
+Otherwise, there will always be a residual amount that is difficult to use.
 You can also buy 7 or 30 day unlimited rides using your Metrocard.